Era-cell/Codes_with_forces/GRAPH/README.md

 ## Number of regions in a planar graph

-- Euler found out that: Vertices + Regions = Edges + 2
+- Euler found out that: Vertices + Regions = Edges + 2 , which also includes the external region

 ## Properties